victoria-id/victoria_id_check_id_sdk_android/readme.md

 SDK return codes (`ID_Check_Result.code`):

-* "feature_not_found.camera": The device does not have a camera needed to scan a QR code.
-Only applicable when `api_uri` is omitted.
+* "feature_not_found.camera": The device does not have a camera needed to scan a QR code and/or ID document.
 * "feature_not_found.nfc": The device does not have NFC capability.

 * "exception.generic": Generic exception.